kjackson164/causal-inference-rep/README.md

-# This repository showcases STATA code replicating results from influential and classic causal inference papers.
+# This repository showcases STATA code replicating results from influential and classic inference papers.

 ## [Angrist and Evans (1998)](https://github.com/kjackson164/causal-inference-rep/blob/main/AngristEvans1998.do)